Chilaka Gorinka

 Chilaka Gorinka is a 1966 Indian Telugu-language film produced and directed by K. Pratyagatma.
+The film stars Anjali Devi, S. V. Ranga Rao, Krishna Kumari and Krishnam Raju.
 The film won the Nandi Award for Best Feature Film from the government of Andhra Pradesh.
 Sri Sri wrote the lyrics for the film, while S. Rajeswara Rao provided the music score.
-This is the debut film for actor and politician Krishnam Raju and also the Telugu debut for the all-time comedian Rama Prabha.
+This is the debut film for actor and politician Krishnam Raju in a villainous role and also the Telugu debut for the all-time comedian Rama Prabha.